awsdocs/amazon-ec2-user-guide/doc_source/concepts.md

 Spot Instances
 Request unused EC2 instances, which can lower your costs significantly\.

-For a complete list of charges and specific prices for Amazon EC2, see [Amazon EC2 Pricing](http://aws.amazon.com/ec2/pricing)\.
+For a complete list of charges and specific prices for Amazon EC2, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing)\.

-To calculate the cost of a sample provisioned environment, see [AWS Economics Center](http://aws.amazon.com/economics/)\.
+To calculate the cost of a sample provisioned environment, see [Cloud Economics Center](https://aws.amazon.com/economics/)\.

-To see your bill, go to your [AWS Account Activity page](http://aws.amazon.com/account-activity)\.
+To see your bill, go to your [AWS Account Activity page](https://aws.amazon.com/account-activity)\.
 Your bill contains links to usage reports that provide details about your bill\.
 To learn more about AWS account billing, see [AWS Account Billing](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/)\.

-If you have questions concerning AWS billing, accounts, and events, [contact AWS Support](http://aws.amazon.com/contact-us/)\.
+If you have questions concerning AWS billing, accounts, and events, [contact AWS Support](https://aws.amazon.com/contact-us/)\.

 For an overview of Trusted Advisor, a service that helps you optimize the costs, security, and performance of your AWS environment, see [AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/trustedadvisor/)\.